Large U(1) charges from flux breaking in 4D F-theory models: Conclusion

 These results lead in a number of interesting directions.
 First, as described in Section \ref{sec:Intro}, this class of constructions may give new insights in the context of the Swampland program, as it greatly expands the view on which $\U(1)$ charged massless fields in the low-energy theory can be consistently coupled to gravity.
 It would be interesting to understand better how these 4D constructions of theories with light fields having large U(1) charges fit with the related 6D analyses of automatic enhancement and of massless charge sufficiency and the completeness hypothesis \cite{Raghuram:2020vxm,Cvetic:2021vsw,Morrison:2021wuv}.
-More generally, we have found that the formalism of vertical flux breaking opens up large new corners in the 4D F-theory landscape, leading to large classes of new models ranging from exotic $\U(1)$ models to natural Standard Model-like models.
+More generally, we have found that the formalism of vertical flux breaking leads to large classes of new F-theory models ranging from exotic $\U(1)$ charges to natural Standard Model-like constructions.
 At the same time, the large charges we have found here are expected to be exponentially rare in any natural measure on the landscape, and this work motivates a more careful study of the impact of the distribution of fluxes on the structure of the gauge group and matter content.
 While this approach using flux breaking is certainly not completely new in the literature, it has not been fully utilized until now.
 We hope that this formalism will lead to many more exciting results in F-theory constructions of 4D supergravity models.
 Finally, this perspective offers new ways of thinking about $\U(1)$ extensions in the Standard Model or grand unified theories.
 As shown in Section \ref{sec:coupling}, the $\U(1)$ charges we get, albeit exotic, are still potentially relevant to particle phenomenology.
 It is interesting that the possible appearance of such charges is supported from the UV perspective by explicit string theory constructions.

 We hope that future work will lead to a solidification of the arguments for the upper bound on $q$, and the application of this construction of exotic $\U(1)$ charges to broader setups as mentioned in the previous paragraphs.